Table of Contents

 - The function’s parameters and their values are stored on the stack.

-But when the function is recursive:
+On the other hand, when the function is recursive:

 If there is any problem you can add a comment bellow or contact me in the website's contact form